AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 Proposals or abstracts should be sent to: Dr. Souad T. Ali, Arizona State University at Taj_1234@msn.com and Dr. Sophia Pandya, California State University, Long Beach at Sophia.Pandya@csulb.edu

-The deadline for submission of paper abstracts to unit chairs is October 14, 2022.
+The deadline for submission is November 15, 2022.
 All participants must submit a Program Participant Form available on the AAR/WR website Participants at AAR/WR must be members of the AAR national.

 CFP: JEWISH FEMINIST STUDIES UNIT